alangrainger/epic-journal/README.md

 A free cross-platform encrypted daily journal / diary app, with full CSS styling.
 It is built with Sqlite3 and SQLcipher with AES 256 CBC encryption.

+### ⭐⭐⭐ Update 2019-09-14 ⭐⭐⭐

+I released the first version of Epic Journal in Nov 2017 after one month's coding experience.
+As you can imagine, it was a bit rough around the edges...

+I've been working on [a business project](https://www.easycrypto.nz/) since then and only just getting back into it now.
+However I'm coming back with 2 years of coding experience, so this time it's serious! 🚀

+I've upgraded all the bits of framework to the latest versions and I've switched to @journeyapps/sqlcipher so we can now build for MacOS and Linux without any issues.

+### Download
 Download the [latest release here](https://github.com/alangrainger/epic-journal/releases/latest).

 [![Screenshot](screenshot-small.jpg)](screenshot.jpg?raw=true)